Slider7/RSS-Presentation/transcript.md

     document.getElementById("root")
 );
 ~~~~
-The entry point for our app is <div id="root"></div>.
-So we’re simply saying to React: "Please, render the Hello component, inside the DOM node with an id of root."
+The place where we mount our app is `<div id="root"></div>`.
+So we’re simply saying: "React, render the Hello component, inside the DOM node which has id of root."
 ### JSX
 The HTML-like strings (`<h1>` and `<Hello />`) is the JSX code.
 It’s not actually HTML, it is closer to JavaScript.
 JavaScript expressions can be embedded in JSX using curly braces, including variables, functions, and properties.
-Look at two lines of code:
+Look at this two lines of code:
 JSX:
 `const heading = <h1 className="site-heading">Hello, React</h1>`
 non-JSX:
 `const heading = React.createElement('h1', { className: 'site-heading' }, 'Hello, React!')`
-JSX is easier to write and understand than creating and appending many elements in vanilla JavaScript, and it is one of the reasons why people love React so much.
+JSX is easier to write and understand than creating and appending many elements in vanilla JavaScript.
+Probably JSX it is one of the reasons why people love React so much.

 ### Working with data in React
 React has two types of data: props and state.